marb61a/Course-Notes/Misc/Data Protection/Fraud Prevention, Dispute Resolution and PCI-DSS Masterclass.md

 Fraud: Introduction
   -
-  -
+  - Brief intro to what the section will cover

 Fraud: Not Authorized/Recognised
   -
   -

 72. Fraud: Fraudulent Processing
-4min
-Start
-Quiz 46: Fraud: Fraudulent Processing Quiz
-Play

 73. Fraud: Monitored Merchant or Card
-4min
-Start
-Quiz 47: Fraud: Monitored Merchant or Card Quiz
-Play

 74. Fraud: EMV Liability Shift

-7min
-Start
-Quiz 48: Fraud: EMV Liability Shift Quiz
-Play
-75. Authorization: Introduction
+Authorization: Introduction
-2min
-Play
+  -
+  - Brief intro to what the section will cover

 76. Authorization: Missing/Declined Authorization
-5min
-Start
-Quiz 49: Authorization: Missing/Declined Authorization Quiz
-Play

 77. Authorization: Card in Recovery/Lost/Stolen
-4min
-Start
-Quiz 50: Authorization: Card in Recovery/Lost/Stolen Quiz Play

 78. Authorization: Invalid Information

-5min
-Start
-Quiz 51: Authorization: Invalid Information Quiz
-Play
-79. Processing Errors: Introduction
+Processing Errors: Introduction
-2min
-Play
-80. Processing Errors: Invalid Code or Data
-4min
-Start
+  -
+  - Brief intro to what the section will cover

-Quiz 52: Processing Errors: Invalid Code or Data Quiz Play
+Processing Errors: Invalid Code or Data
+  -
+  -

 81. Processing Errors: Invalid Amount/Account
 6min
 Start